NOTE: We do not represent individuals who are victims of cyber-fraud.

 1. Contractors running Government systems that fail to meet cybersecurity standards

-2. Contractors housing Government information on its own systems that fail to meet cybersecurity standards
+2. Contractors housing Government information on its systems that fail to meet cybersecurity standards

 Under an interim rule that took effect in September 2020 and which is expected to be applied almost universally by late 2025, as a condition of receiving a contract with the Department of Defense, defense contractors must carry out Basic Assessments of their compliance with NIST SP 800-171—standards for safeguarding sensitive information on federal contractors’ IT systems and networks—and submit their scores to the DOD.
 Falsifying these assessments in order to receive government contracts would likely constitute a violation of the False Claims Act.

-If you’re interested in learning about other False Claims Act cases, contact our cybersecurity fraud attorneys at (770) 988-5035.
+If you’re interested in learning about other False Claims Act cases, contact a skilled cybersecurity whistleblower lawyer with Bracker & Marcus LLC at (770) 988-5035.

 3. Contractors providing insufficient cybersecurity for cloud-based applications